Jorge Alcalá: Minnesota Twins

 Jorge Alcalá with the Twins 2025.

 On July 27, 2018, Alcalá and Gilberto Celestino were traded to the Minnesota Twins in exchange for Ryan Pressly.
 He was assigned to the Chattanooga Lookouts.
 In 24 games (16 starts) between Buies Creek, Corpus Christi, and Chattanooga, he pitched to a 3–11 record with a 3.81 ERA and a 1.34 WHIP.
 He split the 2019 minor league season between the Pensacola Blue Wahoos and the Rochester Red Wings, combining to go 6–7 with a 5.47 ERA over 109 innings.

 On September 14, 2019, the Twins selected Alcalá's contract and promoted him to the major leagues.
 He made his major league debut on September 21 versus the Kansas City Royals, pitching 2/3 of an inning.

-With the 2020 Minnesota Twins, Alcalá appeared in 16 games, compiling a 2–1 record with 2.63 ERA and 27 strikeouts in 24.0 innings pitched.
+With the 2020 Minnesota Twins, Alcalá appeared in 16 games, compiling a 2–1 record with 2.63 ERA and 27 strikeouts in 24 innings pitched.

 In 2021, Alcalá appeared in 59 games for the Twins.
-He ended the year with a 3–6 record, a 3.92 ERA, and 61 strikeouts across 59.2 innings.
+He ended the year with a 3–6 record, a 3.92 ERA, and 61 strikeouts across 59 2/3 innings.
 On October 3, 2021, game 162 of the season, Alcala notched his first MLB save with 1 1/3 dominant innings, closing out a 7-3 Twins victory over the Royals.
-Alcala went 1 /13 innings, allowing no hits, no walks and picking up 3 strikeouts.
+Alcala went 1 1/3 innings, allowing no hits, no walks, and striking out three.

-Alcalá only appeared in 2 games during the 2022 season.
-Unfortunately, elbow inflammation essentially wiped out his entire season, as he was placed on the injured list 5 games into the year, before being shut down for the season in August.
-He pitched 2.1 innings, striking out 2 while walking 2 other batters.
+Alcalá only appeared in two games during the 2022 season.
+Unfortunately, elbow inflammation essentially wiped out his entire season, as he was placed on the injured list five games into the year, before being shut down for the season in August.
+He pitched 2 1/3 innings, striking out two while walking two other batters.

 On January 13, 2023, Alcalá agreed to a one-year, $790K contract with the Twins, avoiding salary arbitration.
 On May 16, Alcalá was placed on the injured list with a forearm injury; after undergoing an MRI, he was diagnosed with a radial stress fracture in his right forearm.
 He was transferred to the 60–day injured list on June 18.
 On September 10, Alcalá began a rehab assignment with the Low–A Fort Myers Miracle, and was activated from the injured list on October 1.

-Alcalá made 54 appearances for the Twins during the 2024 campaign, compiling a 4-3 record and 3.24 ERA with 58 strikeouts across 58 1/3 innings pitched.
+Alcalá made 54 appearances for the Twins during the 2024 campaign, compiling a 4–3 record and 3.24 ERA with 58 strikeouts across 58 1/3 innings pitched.
 In 2025, Alcalá made 22 appearances for Minnesota, logging a 0–2 record, an 8.88 ERA, and 28 strikeouts across 241/3 innings pitched.